publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch55/schI/m__us_usc_t15_s2805.md

             (B) the requirements of [section 2804 of this title][/us/usc/t15/s2804] have been complied with.

-        (2) The provisions of paragraph (1) shall not affect any right of any franchisee to recover actual damages and reasonable attorney and expert witness fees under subsection (d) of this section if such nonrenewal is prohibited by [section 2802 of this title][/us/usc/t15/s2802].
+        (2) The provisions of paragraph (1) shall not affect any right of any franchisee to recover actual damages and reasonable attorney and expert witness fees under subsection (d) if such nonrenewal is prohibited by [section 2802 of this title][/us/usc/t15/s2802].

     (f) __Release or waiver of rights__